BatedUrGonnaDie/SpeedRunRacing/README.md

 5. ~~Finish last pages that have holes in them~~ Completed
 6. ~~Chat rooms and messages for race rooms~~ Completed (basic functionality done)
 7. Read-only developer JSON REST API
-8. Developer access to the websocket interface to allow write access to 3rd party applications
+8. ~~Developer access to the websocket interface to allow write access to 3rd party applications~~ Completed

-dump from tests

-add x in time column on forfeits

-sort entrants table by place (FF anchor bottom) (completed in ruby already)

-easier to create races

-create race form